aurvl/ML_projects/Housing/Housing.md

 - **Model Evaluation**: Assess model performance using metrics like MSE and R², providing insights into prediction accuracy and model fit.

 ### Dataset
-The dataset includes 5000 records, each representing a house with the following features:
+The dataset (housing.csv) includes 5000 records, each representing a house with the following features:
 - **Avg.
 Area Income**: Average income of area residents.
 - **Avg.
 Area House Age**: Average age of houses in the area.
 - **Avg.
 Area Number of Rooms**: Average number of rooms per house.